namahaz/reem-day/content/resolution.md

 layout: layouts/md.njk
 eleventyNavigation:
   key: ⚖️
-  order: 2
+  order: 3
 ---
-## Resolution
+# Resolution

-### A resolution declaring December 23rd as Reem Remembrance Day For Children Of Wars.
+### A draft resolution declaring December 23rd as Reem Remembrance Day For Children Of Wars.
+--

 Whereas, since October 7th, thousands of children have died from the 2023 Israel-Palestine war; and